artbrock/holochain_docs/FAQ.md

 * **Data positivist-oriented apps:** If you have built all of your application logic around the idea that data exists as an absolute truth, not as an assertion by an agent at a time, then you would need to rethink your whole approach before putting it in a Holochain app.
 This is why _most existing cryptocurrencies would need significant refactoring_ to move from blockchain to holochain, since they are organized around managing the existence of cryptographic tokens.

 ## What is Holochain's Consensus Algorithm?
-In making holochain, our goal is to keep it as simple as possible, but no simpler for providing data integrity for fully distributed applications.
+In making holochain, our goal is to keep it "as simple as possible, but no simpler" for providing data integrity for fully distributed applications.
 As we understand it, information integrity does not require consensus about an absolute order of events.
 You know how we know?
-Because the real world works this way -- meaning, the physically distributed systems outside of computers).
+Because the real world works this way -- meaning, the physically distributed systems outside of computers.
 Atoms, molecules, cells, bodies each maintain the integrity of their individual and collective state just fine without consensus on a global ledger.

 Not only is there no consensus about an absolute order of events, but if you understand the General Theory of Relativity, then you'll understand there is in fact **no real sequence of events**, only sequences relative to a particular vantage point.